DesertImage/BallArchitecture/README.md

 # BallArchitecture
-This is tutorial architecture using mix of Data Oriented and Component System approaches
+This is an example of architecture using mix of Data Oriented and Component System approaches

 ## Core
 Initing global components, managers and systems